davidgf/design-patterns-in-ruby/convention_over_configuration.md

 end
 ```

-The last thing we can do if we want to let another developers extend our system is providing them with some examples or, much better, with template generators that create the scaffold of a new adapter:
+The last thing we can do if we want to let other developers extend our system is to provide them with some examples or (much better) with template generators that create the scaffold of a new adapter:

 ```ruby
 protocol_name = ARGV[0]